Roelof van der Merwe: International career

-Van der Merwe was selected in the South Africa team for the 2004 U-19 Cricket World Cup, he played five matches, scoring 129 runs and taking 3 wickets.
-Following the tournament it was over two years before he made his first-class debut and Van der Merwe has admitted he "didn't take things too seriously" and was "partying all the time".
+Van der Merwe was selected in the South Africa team for the 2004 U-19 Cricket World Cup.
+He played five matches, scoring 129 runs and taking 3 wickets.
+Following the tournament, it was over two years before he made his first-class debut and Van der Merwe has admitted he "didn't take things too seriously" and was "partying all the time".

-In August 2008 Van der Merwe was selected for the South Africa Academy to play against their Bangladesh equivalents, in the second of a five match series he scored 79 from 70 balls and took 6/52.
+In August 2008 Van der Merwe was selected for the South Africa Academy to play against their Bangladesh equivalents, in the second of a five-match series he scored 79 from 70 balls and took 6/52.

-Van der Merwe played in the 2008 Hong Kong International Cricket Sixes, he was South Africa's leading runscorer and wicket-taker.
+Van der Merwe played in the 2008 Hong Kong International Cricket Sixes, he was South Africa's leading run scorer and wicket-taker.

 South Africa

 Van der Merwe was selected in the South Africa Twenty20 squad for their two Twenty20 Internationals against Australia in March 2009.
-In the second of these he made his full debut, top scoring with 48 from 30 balls an innings that included four sixes, and taking a maiden international wicket of David Hussey he was awarded man of the match.
+In the second of these, he made his full debut, top scoring with 48 from 30 balls, an innings that included four sixes.
+He also took a maiden international wicket of David Hussey in that contest and was awarded man of the match.
 After this performance he was added to the squad for the One Day International series as cover for Jacques Kallis.
 Van der Merwe made his ODI debut in the second match of the series at SuperSport Park, he bowled five wicketless overs and was not required to bat.
 He had a more prominent role in his second ODI, he scored his maiden ODI runs with a six and took 3/37 from his allotted ten overs.
 In the final two matches he claimed five more wickets to finish his maiden ODI series with eight at 18.62.